Kajang line: Opening

-On 2 September 2016, Prime Minister Najib Tun Razak took a surprise visit on the MRT line.
-He took a return trip from Semantan station to Phileo Damansara station in which he visited the latter.

 On 16 December 2016, Phase 1 of the Kajang Line which spans 23 km from opened between Sungai Buloh to Semantan.

 The fare of this part of the line and its feeder bus routes was free of charge until 16 January 2017.
 Two days later, MRT Corp confirms cost of 51 km of Kajang Line would be RM21 billion.
 On 17 July 2017, Phase Two of the line from Semantan to Kajang began operations.

-The line is operated by a subsidiary of Prasarana Malaysia, Rapid Rail, which already operates the Ampang Line, Sri Petaling Line, Kelana Jaya Line and KL Monorail.
+The line is operated by a subsidiary of Prasarana Malaysia, Rapid Rail.